-- O_3 sink in this regime.
+Reaction with atomic Br and Cl accounted for 46% and 2%, respectively, of the total modeled O3 sink.
 Simulated BrO mixing ratios peaked following sunrise at 7.8 pmol mol-1.
-The average simulated mixing ratio during midday (4.7 pmol mol-1) was near the upper limits for both long-term measurements of BrO at Cape Verde (day-time average of 2.5±1.1 pmol mol, Read et al., 2008) and measurements within the N- - 5 AFR regime during a previous cruise of the Polarstern (less than 3.6 pmol mol-1, Leser et al., 2003).
+The average simulated mixing ratio during midday (4.7 pmol mol-1) was near the upper limits for both long-term measurements of BrO at Cape Verde (day-time average of 2.5 ± 1.1 pmol mol; Read et al., 2008) and measurements within the N-AFR regime during a previous cruise of the Polarstern (less than 3.6 pmol mol-1; Leser et al., 2003).
 The retention/accumulation of Br- in the ambient aerosol but not in the model coupled with the longer lifetime of volatile relative to particulate Br contributed to these differences.
-In addition, the median concentration of total sea salt within this regime during autumn (397 nmol Na+ m-3, Table 2) was substantially greater than re- - 10 ported concentrations at Cape Verde during spring (74 to 254 nmol Na+ m-3, Lawler et al., 2009).
-This implies that the emission flux of particulate Br- associated with seasalt production and the corresponding mixing ratios of volatile inorganic Br based on median conditions for the N-AFR regime were greater than those at Cape Verde, which would have also contributed to the higher BrO simulated for this regime relative to BrO measured at Cape Verde. - Halogen chemistry accelerated the oxidation of NO_x to HNO3 and particulate NO3- relative to rates predicated based on conventional HO_x/NO_x chemistry (Fig. 10) yielding substantially lower steady-state NO_x mixing ratios (daily averages of 31 and 62 pmol mol-1 for the "with halogens" versus "no halogens" runs, respectively, Fig. 8).
-20 Following sunrise, the photolysis of Br2, BrCl, and Cl2 initiated active halogen-radical chemistry and the associated oxidation of NO_x via production of halogen nitrates and subsequent heterogeneous reactions with aerosols, primarily during early morning.
-Reactions involving S aerosol accounted for 69% of the total heterogeneous sink with hydrolysis of BrNO3 and ClNO3 to produce hypohalous acids accounting for 54% and 14%, respectively, of the total.
-The subset of reactions involving sea salt was dom- - inated by $BrNO_3 + CI^- \rightarrow BrCI + NO_3^-$ (60%).
-Relative to the "with halogens" run, daily maxima in simulated OH and HO_2 in the "no halogens" run (Table 3) were higher by factors of 2.8, and 1.5, respectively.
+In addition, sea-salt concentrations within this regime during the cruise (Table 3) were generally much greater than those reported at Cape Verde during spring (74 to 254 nmol Na+ m-3; Lawler et al., 2009).
+This implies that the emission flux of particulate Br- associated with sea-salt production and the corresponding mixing ratios of volatile inorganic Br based on median conditions for the N-AFR regime were greater than those at Cape Verde, which would have also contributed to the higher BrO simulated for this regime relative to BrO measured at Cape Verde.

+Halogen chemistry accelerated the oxidation of NO_x to HNO3 and particulate NO3- relative to rates predicated based on conventional HO_x/NO_x chemistry (Fig. 10) yielding NO_x mixing ratios that were lower by a factor of two in the "with halogens" versus "no halogens" runs (Fig. 8, Table 4).
+Following sunrise, the photolysis of Br2, BrCl, and Cl2 initiated active halogen-radical chemistry and the associated oxidation of NO_x via production of halogen nitrates and subsequent heterogeneous reactions with aerosols, primarily during early morning.
+Reactions involving S aerosol accounted for 69% of the total heterogeneous sink and hydrolysis of BrNO3 and ClNO3 to produce hypohalous acids were the most important pathways (Table 4).
+The subset of reactions involving sea salt was dominated by BrNO3 + Cl- \rightarrow BrCl + NO3- (60%).

+Relative to the "with halogens" run, daily maxima in simulated OH and HO2 in the "no halogens" run (Table 4) were higher by factors of 2.8, and 1.5, respectively.
+These differences were driven primarily by the destruction of HO2 via reaction with BrO and the lower production of OH resulting from lower HO2, NO and O3 in the "with halogens" run (Table 4).
 In contrast to these results, Read et al. (2008) report that, when halogen chemistry is not included in their box model calculations for conditions at Cape Verde, OH is lower by 5% to 12%.
 However, in the Read et al. (2008) model calculations both with and without halogens, NO is constrained by the same measured mixing ratios.
 While this approach may have characterized the direct influences of halogens on OH, the large indirect influences on OH resulting from the accelerated oxidation of NO_x via halogen chemistry (Fig. 10) was not considered explicitly.
-Model calculations reported herein indicate that, when these indirect influences are included, halogen chemistry leads to a substantial net decrease not increase in OH concentrations under conditions for the N-AFR regime.
-The lower concentrations the south have important implications for oxidation processes in the MBL and the corresponding atmospheric lifetimes of climatically important trace gases including CH4.
+Model calculations reported herein indicate that, when these indirect influences are included, halogen chemistry leads to a net decrease not increase in OH concentrations under conditions for the N-AFR regime.
+The lower concentrations of simulated OH and HO2 in the "with halogen" runs for both this regime and those to the south have important implications for oxidation processes in the MBL and the corresponding atmospheric lifetimes of climatically important trace gases including CH4.